whotookzakum/bapharia.com/src/routes/guides/liquid-memories.md

 Liquid Memories are buffs that assist the player in progression-related tasks.
 While they don't increase combat prowess, they provide convenient effects that can increase efficiency when collecting materials or selling items.

 ## How to unlock
-After reaching Adventurer Rank 3, complete the quest "Welcome to the Memory Stand!" which can be accepted from the quest receptionist in Asterleeds.
-Afterwards, Liquid Memory bottles can be unlocked through quests (and possibly hidden throughout the world).
-Check the [map](/map) for the quest locations.
+After reaching Adventurer Rank 3, complete the quest [*When Life Gives You Memories*](/guides/liquid-memories#greater-harvest-when-gathering) which can be accepted from the quest receptionist in Asterleeds.
+Afterwards, Liquid Memory bottles can be unlocked through **quests**, **treasure chests**, and **Adventure Boards**.
+Check [Bottle Acquisition](/guides/liquid-memories#bottle-acquisition) below to get started.

 There are up to **three bottles** (M1, M2, M3) for each buff.
 Unlocking more bottles will increase the buff's duration or effectiveness.